 The Regular Services

-The principal service is the Holy Eucharist (Holy Communion).
-In some Episcopal churches it is celebrated quite simply, without music, early on Sunday morning.
-Weekday celebrations also are frequently without music, and without sermon.
-When celebrated at a later hour on Sundays, or on other great Christian days such as Christmas, music and a sermon are customary.
-Another service is Morning Prayer.
-The parallel evening service is Evening Prayer.
-These services consist of psalms, Bible readings, and prayers; and may include a sermon.
-They may be with or without music.
+The principal service is the Holy Eucharist (Communion).
+Music and a sermon are customary at both our 8am and 10:30am services.
 While some parts of the services are always the same, others change.
 At the Holy Eucharist, for example, two or three Bible selections are read.
 These change each Sunday.
 So do the psalms.
-Certain of the prayers also change, in order to provide variety.
-Page numbers for parts of the service printed elsewhere in the Book are usually announced or given in the service bulletin.
-But do not be embarrassed to ask your neighbor for the page number.
+Certain prayers also change, in order to provide variety.
 You will find the services of the Episcopal Church beautiful in their ordered dignity, God-centred, and yet mindful of the nature and needs of human beings.

 Before and After